aiswaryap970-ship-it/internsh_project/README.md

 ## About Me

-I am a Computer Science and Engineering student interested in software development, machine learning, networking, and embedded systems.
+I am a Computer Science and Engineering student exploring different areas of technology through academic projects, internships, and hands-on learning.